synthesized-io/tdk-quest/README.md

 [11:24:42] All is good.
 No failures.
 No warnings.
 No errors.
 ```

-If you still have failing tests, update the TDK configuration file and rerun the TDK transformation and tests until you receive the `All is good` message in your terminal.
+If you still have failing tests, update the Synthesized TDK configuration file and rerun the Synthesized TDK transformation and tests until you receive the `All is good` message in your terminal.